Pseudo and quasi quark PDF in the BFKL approximation: Quark pseudo-PDF

 \section{Quark pseudo-PDF}

-In this section, we will conduct the Fourier transform of the Ioffe-time distribution in the BFKL limit to derive the quark pseudo PDF.
-Following this, we will perform the same transformation for both leading and next-to-leading twist corrections.
+In this section, we will perform the Fourier transform of the Ioffe-time distribution in the BFKL limit to derive the quark pseudo PDF.
+Following this, we will calculate the same transformation for both leading and next-to-leading twist corrections.
 Finally, we will compare the pseudo-PDF in the BFKL approximation with the leading and next-to-leading twists by plotting their corresponding values within the $x_B$ range of $[0.01, 0.1]$.